IanXSmith/joule-code-samples/range-finder-scanner-js/README.md

 # Range finder scanner in JavaScript*

 ## Introduction
+ Pla

-This range finder scanner application is part of a series of how-to Intel® IoT code sample exercises using the Intel® IoT Developer Kit, Intel® Joule Expansion Board development platform, cloud platforms, APIs, and other technologies.
+This range finder scanner application is part of a series of how-to Intel® IoT Platform code sample exercises using the Intel® IoT Developer Kit, Intel® Joule™ development platform, cloud platforms, APIs, and other technologies.

 From this exercise, developers will learn how to:<br>
-- Connect the Intel® Joule Expansion Board development platform, a computing platform designed for prototyping and producing IoT and wearable computing products.<br>
+- Connect the Intel® Joule™ development board, a computing platform designed for prototyping and producing IoT and wearable computing products.<br>
-- Interface with the Intel® Joule Expansion Board platform IO and sensor repository using MRAA and UPM from the Intel® IoT Developer Kit, a complete hardware and software solution to help developers explore the IoT and implement innovative projects.<br>
+- Interface with the Intel® Joule™ development board IO and sensor repository using MRAA and UPM from the Intel® IoT Developer Kit, a complete hardware and software solution to help developers explore the IoT and implement innovative projects.<br>
-- Run this code sample in Intel® XDK IoT Edition, an IDE for creating applications that interact with sensors and actuators, enabling a quick start for developing software for the Intel® Joule Expansion Board.<br>
+- Run this code sample in Intel® XDK IoT Edition, an IDE for creating applications that interact with sensors and actuators, enabling a quick start for developing software for the Intel® Joule™ development board.<br>
-- Set up a web application server to view range finder data using a web page served directly from the Intel® Joule Expansion Board.
+- Set up a web application server to view range finder data using a web page served directly from the Intel® Joule™ development board.

 ## What it is

-Using an Intel® Joule Expansion Board, this project lets you create a range finding scanner that:<br>
+Using an Intel® Joule™ development board, this project lets you create a range finding scanner that:<br>
 - continuously checks the Grove\* IR Distance Interrupter;<br>
 - moves the stepper motor in a 360-degree circle;<br>
 - can be accessed via the built-in web interface to view range finder data.